Grahasti (film): Plot

 Their meeting is fixed on Friday, the same day Harish always returns from Delhi.
 Harish has not appeared.
 Suddenly, a young lad by the name of Sundar appears.
 He is looking for Harish.
 He later explains that Harish is his father and he desperately needs to see his father to ask for money for his school fees.
 Not long after, Harish appears and the situation turns to chaos.
 One thing led to another to the extent of affecting the marriage of Kamla and Gopal.
 When Kamla is sent home accompanied by her in-laws back to her parents, Harish loses his cool and he is forced to break his promise he had made to one person he respects the most; his father in law, the father of Sundar's mother.
-His second wife is none other than Maya's younger sister, Radha (Pushpavalli), whom Maya thought was dead.
+His second wife is none other than Maya's younger sister, Radha (Devika), whom Maya thought was dead.
 When Maya's father (Gajanan Jagirdar) had approached Harish to marry his daughter, Harish had assumed it was Radha, as the two were in love with each other.
 When Radha finds out that Maya too loves Harish, she forces him to marry Maya.
 Harish and Maya then leave their hometown Meerut, where Harish was helping his father-in-law in his car mechanic business, to go for a job to Rangoon at the invitation of Haris's brother in law, his sister's husband.
 One day, his brother-in-law brings home cinema tickets to see a stage performance.
 Maya, Jaggu and his mother went for it.
 The time period is WW II, and during a bomb raid, it is assumed that all three of them are killed.
 Harish gets back to India after he fails to find them.
 Radha's father who is already heartbroken due to Maya's death, asks Harish to marry Radha, but complications arise when news by telegram reaches them that Maya is alive in Rangoon.
 Her father then suffers a heart attack, but makes Harish promise that he'll not let Radha know that Maya is alive, nor tell Maya that he's married to Radha, as he feels that each may sacrifice their life for the other.
 After Harish ends up telling the truth, Gopal too admits to having spent nights with his wife, Kamla, without his parents' knowledge.
 All ends well with the last scene; the families, in laws, brides and grooms are in the wedding processions !!